PStreiffer/Error-Calculator/README.md

 This is a calculator designed to make calculations with error.
 This process turns out to be quite simple to do, but takes a very long time to perform by hand especially for complicated calculations involving multiple variables, many terms with error, and complex functions.
 The calculator simplifies this into simple entry, like a normal calculator.

+To use this calculator, simply download ErrorCalculator.exe and run it.
+It will open a terminal window, where you may enter functions.

 This calculator supports three basic functions, which include many different operations.

 1. Basic Evaluation: typing an expression using the correct syntax, the calculator will automatically evaluate it and give a decimal answer.
 If any variables with error are included, the error will be shown as well.